ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/05-casting.md

 if(sam is UndergraduateStudent)
 {
     Undergraduate samAsUGrad = sam as UndergraduateStudent;
-    // TODO: Do something undergraduat-ey with samAsUGrad }
+    // TODO: Do something undergraduate-ey with samAsUGrad }
 ```